 The following chapter shall give you an understanding of the Stopline's main activities - the processing of reports.
 It must be pointed out that the Stopline's staff members do not actively search for illegal contents on the Internet themselves.
-They solely process reports and links that have been forwarded to them by watchful Internet users.
+They solely process reports and links that have been forwarded to them by watchful Internet users or partner hotlines.